Notify me

 An interesting concept, which can be used in both the functionality and the aesthetic design of watches is algorithmic design, which are sometimes used to create unusual watches.

-The first conceptual art jewelry microbrand?
+The first conceptual art jewellery microbrand?

 We’ve seen in this article why timepieces look the way they do, up to this point in history.